autobondjulia/Asteroid_Run/README.md

 ## 4. Chain of Events and Secondary Consequences
 ## 5. Code and Blueprint Logic
 ## 6. Issues and Fixes

+ - **Difficulties with GitHub**

+> One of the tasks was to document the entire project creation process through GitHub.
+This includes tracking work stages, uploading updates, maintaining version history, and clearly demonstrating how the scene evolved throughout the development period.

+I experienced challenges working with GitHub, especially with uploading the project and understanding the repository structure.
+Some parts are still not fully clear, but I believe that with more practice I will become confident using this tool.

+ - **World-building logic and background setup**

+> I had issues creating a proper background for the scene.
+Specifically, I couldn’t set up an HDRI environment or successfully import texture cubes (2D skybox elements) into Unreal Engine.
+I plan to return to this after completing the main task in order to improve the visual quality of the scene.

+ - **Project restart**

+> After the lecturer approved an individual approach, I restarted the project from scratch - approximately one week before the submission deadline.
+This was challenging but helped me better understand the structure and logic of assembling the scene.

 ## 7. What I Learned